 Step 4: After a cooldown period of one minute, the extraction solution is filtered to remove the PPP and 20cm3 of the solution is then transferred to a flask using a pipette.

+8.3 Preparation of complex solutions

+Step 1: The required volume of the ligand solution is transferred to a flask using a pipette.

+Step 2: The required volume and concentration of the copper standard is added to the flask using a pipette.

+Step 3: The flask is then left to equilibrate in the rotary shaker for 3 hours.

+Step 4: Then a sample is taken from the complexed solution in the flask for further analysis.

-4pH 2 buffer
+8.4 Preparation of pH 2 buffer

 8.4.1 Reagent 1 Preparation (0.20 moldm-3 Hydrochloric Acid)

-1cm3 of Hydrochloric Acid solution was measured using a pipette then added to 50cm3 of distilled water in a measuring cylinder.
+Step 1: 1cm3 of Hydrochloric Acid solution was measured using a pipette then added to 50cm3 of distilled water in a measuring cylinder.

 Step 2: The solution was transferred to a 100cm3 standard flask and the standard flask was filled with distilled water until the 100cm3 mark.